parhamdehghani/parhamdehghani/README.md

 # scientific-multi-agent-HEP: A Multi-Agent System for Scientific Research (High Energy Physics)

-**Objective:** To design, build, and deploy an end-to-end multi-agent AI system capable of automating scientific literature reviews.
+**Objective:** To design, build, and deploy an end-to-end multi-agent AI system capable of automating scientific literature reviews in HEP.
 This project leverages a fine-tuned LLM as the "brain" for an analytical agent, all hosted within the AWS ecosystem to demonstrate production-level MLOps practices.

 ### **Phase 1: Data Curation & Foundation (AWS Setup)**